Scalified/gradle-it-plugin/README.md

   }
 }

-tasks.it.finalizedBy(cleanDb) // assuming there is some 'cleanDb' task
+tasks.it.finalizedBy(cleanDb) // assuming there is some cleanDb task
 ```

+> **markAsTestSources** parameter allows to control whether integration test directory will be marked as test sources in IntelliJ IDEA.
+In some cases it may prevent incorrect module and dependency handling in IntelliJ IDEA

 If you need more configuration options, you may <a href="mailto:info@scalified.com?subject=[Gradle Integration Test Plugin]: Proposals And Suggestions">send a request</a> with description